 #1 Studying within a Larger Acting Industry in the UK

 It is no secret that the UK has a thriving arts sector, with such a large public broadcaster like the BBC producing original content, not to mention the amount of theatres on West End alone.
 There is constantly new work being made.
 If you’re from Australia, even the major cities like Sydney and Melbourne can’t compete with London or Edinburgh when it comes to the arts.
 No matter what it is, you will find your niche in the UK.
 You don’t even need to settle into a large city like London, as there are thriving arts pockets all around the country.

 Not to mention, Europe is also right at your doorstep.
-If you are eligible for EU citizenship (which a bunch of Aussies who have heritage in Europe are) then try and snag a passport so that you can not only work in the UK but also on those artsy French films and experimental German theatre.
+If you are eligible for EU citizenship (which a bunch of Aussies who have heritage in Europe are) then try and snag a passport so that you can not only work in the UK.

 #2 Quality of Acting Training in the UK

 There is no doubt about the fact that the UK has great drama schools.
 Check out this article on some of the best drama schools in the UK.

 The quality of the training that you would receive at some of the UK’s top schools would provide you with a toolkit for your future acting career that can be hard to come by in other places.
 In many schools in the UK, it is common practice to have guest teachers and even sometimes permanent tutors who are actively working in the industry in a big way.
 To determine the quality of the training you will receive at each school, make sure you read the prospectus, attend a virtual or in person open day and talk to other current and former students about their experiences studying at the school.
 In particular, if you can talk to Aussies who did the course you may be able to get a more specific rundown of what your experience could be like.